procf/colloids-setup/05-VMD-Install-Guide.md

 ## VMD Installation Guide

-This is a guide for installing the Visual Molecular Dynamics ([VMD]) software, and associated plugins, on your local computer for use with HOOMD-blue simulation data in the PRO-CF Research Group.
+This is a guide for installing the Visual Molecular Dynamics ([VMD]) software, and associated plugins, on your local computer for use with HOOMD-blue simulation data in the Rheoinformatic Research Group.

 This guide is for optimized for macOS.